 Maintaining a presence online is important to any contemporary business.
 For those who operate predominantly online this is especially important.
-Large scale companies, can often find that bad actors will utilize their brand (whether onsite, or within the domain name, for example) in order to divert trade and enquiries in a phenomena known commonly as “cybersquatting”.
+Large scale companies can often find that bad actors will utilize their brand (whether onsite, or within the domain name, for example) in order to divert trade and enquiries.
+This is a phenomena known commonly as “cybersquatting”.

-In this case, the Virtuoso Legal team achieved a record-breaking award of damages, in excess of £140,000 (more than double the amount sought) against Language Empire, but also, for the first time in the history of the Intellectual Property Enterprise Court (“IPEC”), successfully obtained a costs award of £98,000, which was close to four times the usual cost cap of £25,000 for an inquiry as to damages, due to the Defendants’ unreasonable conduct.
+In this case, the Virtuoso Legal team achieved a record-breaking award of damages, in excess of £140,000 (more than double the amount sought) against Language Empire.
+For the first time in the history of the Intellectual Property Enterprise Court (“IPEC”), they also successfully obtained a costs award of £98,000, which was close to four times the usual cost cap of £25,000, due to the Defendants’ unreasonable conduct.

-Upon receipt of the pre-action correspondence from Virtuoso Legal, the Defendants failed to reply.
-However, the offending websites were taken down shortly after this letter was received.
-However, taking down the offending websites was not enough, there was still the question of the damages caused by Language Empire.
+Upon receipt of the pre-action correspondence from Virtuoso Legal, the Defendants (Language Empire) failed to reply.
+The offending websites were taken down shortly after this letter was received.
+However, taking down the offending websites was not enough, there was still the question of the damage caused by Language Empire.

 The issues brought to this inquiry were:

-- Whether the Defendants (or agents of) made any sales of translation and/or interpretations were made as a result of enquiries made from potential customers who had visited the Websites;
+- Whether the Defendants (or agents of) made any sales of translation and/or interpretations as a result of enquiries made from potential customers who had visited the websites;

 - If so, the reasonable royalty that would have been payable on those sales was a willing licensor in the position of the thebigword and willing licensee in the position of Language Empire;